 Remaining credit hours in the 4-Year Florida College Plan can be used for graduate courses, transferred to an eligible family member of the child, or refunded to the Account Owner.

 You may enroll any time.
-We have an annual Open Enrollment period from October 15 through February 28.
+We announce new pricing at the start of the annual Open Enrollment period.
 If you enroll outside of the Open Enrollment period, you will receive the pricing information for your plan when the next Open Enrollment period begins.
 Our prices may change from year to year.
 If you sign up before Open Enrollment and you are not satisfied with your plan price when Open Enrollment begins, let us know.
 We’ll help you select another plan or payment option to meet your goals and your budget.